ananthreddy5481/LORD-OF-SQLinject/LOS.md

 level-11 :

-this level needs password but blocks the substr function and also blocks the or,and in the input to by pass that use || and %26%26.
+this level needs password but blocks the substr function and also blocks the "or,and" in the input to by pass that use || and %26%26.

 for substr replace it with MID function.